Prevention of HIV/AIDS: Before exposure

 Early treatment of HIV-infected people with antiretrovirals protected 96% of partners from infection.
 Pre-exposure prophylaxis with a daily dose of tenofovir with or without emtricitabine is effective in a number of groups, including men who have sex with men, couples where one is HIV positive, and young heterosexuals in Africa.
+Within the MSM community, the greatest barrier to PrEP use has been the stigma surrounding HIV and gay men.
+Gay men on PrEP have experienced "slut-shaming".
+Numerous other barriers were identified, including lack of quality LGBTQ care, cost, and adherence to medication use.

 Universal precautions within the health-care environment are believed to be effective in decreasing the risk of HIV.
 Intravenous drug use is an important risk factor and harm reduction strategies such as needle-exchange programmes and opioid substitution therapy appear effective in decreasing this risk.

 Needle exchange programs (also known as syringe exchange programs) are effective in preventing HIV among IDUs and in the broader community.
 Pharmacy sales of syringes and physician prescription of syringes have been also found to reduce HIV risk.
 Supervised injection facilities are also understood to address HIV risk in the most-at-risk populations.
 Multiple legal and attitudinal barriers limit the scale and coverage of these "harm reduction" programs in the United States and elsewhere around the world.

 The American Centers for Disease Control and Prevention (CDC) conducted a study in partnership with the Thailand Ministry of Public Health to ascertain the effectiveness of providing people who inject drugs illicitly with daily doses of the antiretroviral drug tenofovir as a prevention measure.
 The results of the study revealed a 48.9% reduced incidence of the virus among the group of subjects who received the drug, in comparison to the control group who received a placebo.
 The principal investigator of the study stated in the Lancet medical journal: "We now know that pre-exposure prophylaxis can be a potentially vital option for HIV prevention in people at very high risk for infection, whether through sexual transmission or injecting drug use."